Railway electrification in Malaysia: History of the Gemas-Johor Bahru EDTP

-Current Developments

-The length of the line to be electrified and double-tracked is 197 km between Chainage 563.040 at Gemas and Chainage 754.180 at Johor Bahru.
+The length of the line to be electrified and double-tracked is 192 km between Chainage 563.040 at Gemas and Chainage 754.180 at Johor Bahru.
 The project includes the construction of 11 stations at Segamat, Genuang, Labis, Bekok, Paloh, Kluang, Mengkibol, Rengam, Layang-Layang, Kulai and Kempas Baru, and 3 future stations at Tenang, Chamek and Senai.
 The upgraded line is supposed to cater for at least 22 services daily involving KTM ETS, KTM Intercity and shuttle train services.

 The documents displayed also stated that the electrification for the stretch will have the same specifications as that of the Seremban-Gemas stretch, namely at 25 kV AC 50 Hz single phase and supplied via an overhead catenary.
 Train operations for this stretch will be integrated with the Train Control Centres at KL Sentral and Gemas.
-The designed speed for the tracks is 160 km/h.This is expected to reduce the time taken for travel between Kuala Lumpur and Johor Bahru from 6 hours to approximately 3.5 hours.
+The designed speed for the tracks is 160 km/h.
+This is expected to reduce the time taken for travel between Kuala Lumpur and Johor Bahru from 6 hours to approximately 3.5 hours.

-On 11 December 2015, the Chinese company China Railway Construction Company (CRCC) has been awarded to build the Gemas – Johor Bahru Electrification and Double-Tracking project within a consortium comprising itself, China Railway Engineering Corp (CREC) and China Communications Construction Corp (CCCC).
-A local joint- venture consortium, SIPP-YTL JV is the local sub contractor and is responsible for civil work including the upgrading of all stations.
-The construction is planned to start by Jan 2018 and is expected to complete by June 2023.
+On 11 December 2015, the Chinese company China Railway Construction Company (CRCC) was awarded to build the Gemas – Johor Bahru Electrification and Double-Tracking project within a consortium comprising itself, China Railway Engineering Corp (CREC) and China Communications Construction Corp (CCCC).
+A local joint-venture consortium, SIPP-YTL JV was awarded as the local sub-contractor responsible for civil work including the upgrading of all stations.

+The groundbreaking ceremony of Gemas-Johor Bahru EDTP was held on 3 April 2018 and officiated by the then-Prime Minister Najib Razak.
+Originally planned to be completed in October 2021, the project has faced several delays due to COVID-19 pandemic, land acquisition issues and electric feeder line issues.
+The introduction of ETS service in the Gemas-Johor Bahru was also hit with delay due to late arrivals of ETS3 trainset.

+On 25 February 2025, the EDTP was announced as 99% completed.
+It was also announced that at that time the EDTP was expected be completed by (Easter Monday) 21 April 2025.
+That was expected to be enhanced by the southern sector ETS service starting after 12 August 2025 when all ETS3 trainsets were scheduled to be delivered to Malaysia.

+On 15 March 2025, ETS services was extended to Segamat station, making it the first station in Johor to be served by ETS.
+Two existing ETS Gold routes, namely the Padang Besar-Gemas route and Butterworth-Gemas route were extended to Segamat, with Segamat station becoming the new terminal station in the south instead of Gemas.
+Ticket sale for the newly extended ETS services began on 12 March 2025 at 10:00AM.